 - Senior Care Consultant: This role involves providing elderly individuals with guidance about proper care, insurance, finances, and more.
 Advising seniors on money-related issues such as insurance premiums can help them save money.·

-- Assisted Living Compliance Officer: Compliance officers ensure that assisted living facilities are run in line with health and safety regulations.
-They are employed by the state, usually by the health department, and they play a valuable role in making sure these facilities are clean, safe, and free of fraud and abuse.
+- Assisted Living Compliance Officer: Compliance officers ensure that assisted living communities are run in line with health and safety regulations.
+They are employed by the state, usually by the health department, and they play a valuable role in making sure these communities are clean, safe, and free of fraud and abuse.

 - Sales Consultant: The market for senior-specific products, from medical devices to emergency fall alert systems, is growing.
-Sales consultants in this niche area work with assisted living facilities to make sure the seniors there have everything they need for an optimum quality of life.
+Sales consultants in this niche area work with assisted living communities to make sure the seniors there have everything they need for optimum quality of life.

 Given the steady demand for their expertise, professionals working in these eldercare fields should expect a reliable income.
 Salaries vary depending on the precise role, according to the U.S. Bureau of Labor Statistics.
 For instance, the BLS reports a median annual wage of $21,160 for home health aides, compared to $81,940 for health services managers.
 Administrative services managers earn an annual median wage of $96,180, according to 2018 figures.

-The Utility of a Bachelor’s in Senior Living Management
+The Utility of a Bachelor’s in Healthcare Management with a Certificate in Senior Living Management

-Individuals who are interested in a career supporting a healthier and happier senior population can benefit from Maryville University’s online Bachelor of Science in Senior Living Management.
+Individuals who are interested in a career supporting a healthier and happier senior population can benefit from Maryville University’s online bachelor’s in healthcare management with a certificate in senior living management.
 This program prepares students for a rewarding career in elder care, equipping them with the skills needed to enhance seniors’ lives.

-The degree focuses on providing a foundational basis in geriatric healthcare along with the management skills needed to oversee organizations and lead others.
-The curriculum includes courses such as Introduction to Healthcare Industry and Management, Professionalism & Communications in the Healthcare Setting, Public Health, and Politics and Policy of Care of the Aging.
-A senior living practicum gives students real-world experience as they put theoretical knowledge into practice through an approved field-based experience.
+The degree focuses on providing a foundational basis in healthcare along with the management skills needed to oversee organizations and lead others.
+The curriculum includes courses such as Introduction to Healthcare Industry and Management, Professionalism & Communications in the Healthcare Setting, Aging and Physiological Adaptation, and Long Term Care and Laws and Regulations.
 Graduates of this comprehensive program are ready to enter the working world and make a positive difference in the lives of America’s seniors.